Montenegrin First League of Water Polo: Premier League

+A1 League

 Montenegrin water polo clubs in European competitions

 Montenegrin water polo clubs are participating in the LEN competitions since the season 1986-97.

 First team which ever competed at the European cups was VK Primorac Kotor.
 Except them, in LEN competitions played also PVK Jadran Herceg Novi, VK Budva, VA Cattaro Kotor and PVK Val Prčanj.

 Biggest success in the history of Montenegrin waterpolo made VK Primorac, who won the title in LEN Champions League 2009.
 Except them, another Montenegrin holder of European trophy is VA Cattaro.

 Among the titles which Montenegrin teams won in LEN competitions are: